I love to use dry shampoo to freshen up my mane after a long flight so that I can hit the ground running wherever I land.

 There are tons more dry shampoo brands out there, but I haven’t tried them all – or it’s been too long since I have that I can’t honestly review them.

-While I haven’t tried the following brands myself, I’ve heard good things about them, so perhaps they’ll work well for you!
+While I haven’t tried the following brands myself, I’ve heard good things about them from friends and family that have, so perhaps they’ll work well for you!

 Moroccan Oil is another brand I recommend trying based on my positive experiences with their shampoo, conditioner, and volumizing spray (which is pretty amazeballs, but that’s a topic for another day).

 It is available in light and dark formulas to help cut down on the possibility of chalky white residue.

 Batiste is super popular these days for many reasons.
 For those that like their dry shampoo scented, Batiste has many different scents available.

 They also have formulas specific to hair shades to ensure no white or chalky residue like some dry shampoos can leave.

 A friend of mine with dark, thick, naturally curly hair swears by Oscar Blandi dry shampoo powder for brunettes.

 Klorane is a popular brand of dry shampoo that I just picked up based on raving reviews on many shopping sites where beauty products are sold.

 I haven’t tried it yet – but I’ll be sure to update this post with my thoughts.